What is a 3D/4D Ultrasound?

 No. You do not need a full bladder.

 We do recommend that you be well hydrated and drink 64-80 ounces of water for 5-7 days prior to your ultrasound for the best results.

 What if I am not satisfied with my session?

 If, for any reason, you are unsatisfied with your session, please let our scanner know before you leave.
-If you prefer, you can send an email expressing your concerns to Rachel at firstname.lastname@example.org.
+If you prefer, you can send an email expressing your concerns to firstname.lastname@example.org.
 It truly is our number one priority to have every family that leaves our office feeling satisfied, even overjoyed by the experience of seeing their unborn baby in 3D.
 We would hate for anything to ruin this special memory for you and will do our very best to make every customer 100% satisfied.